 - Less likely to encounter rejection.
 Not asking for a job, only information and referrals.

 - Others know your skills and capabilities to share with potential employers.

 - Get information about an employer before an interview.

 - Direct contact with people who have influence on hiring process.

-- Make an impression by genuinely asking advice about your career.
-Once you have established a favorable contact, it is very likely that you will be considered for a job when it becomes available.
+- Make an impression by genuinely asking for advice about your career.
+Once you have established a favorable contact, it is likely that you will be considered for a job when it becomes available.